bwalsh62/udacity-ml-engr-capstone/report/capstone_report.md

 ### Feature Selection

-Details, example, pseudocode on Feature Selection step

 Only meaningful variables are input into an algorithm, removing variables such as IDs.

+To finalize the feature input data, first the separate tables for training information with labels, song information, and user information were joined.
+Song information was joined on `song_id`, and member information was subsequently joined with on `msno`.

+Only variables with interpretable numerical information are input as features to train on.
+Therefore `msno` and `song_id` were removed after joining, since the IDs are arbitrary and do not contain useful information for music recommendation.

+Additional features that were removed were `source_screen_name` and `source_type` from the training data, and `artist_name`, `composer` and `lyricist` from the song data.
+The excluded training features were not expected to be informative.
+The excluded song features, while they would be informative for a human expert, do not inherently provide information without additional context such as genre or language, which were already included as features.
+With so many unique values, one-hot encoding would not be feasible.

-### Algorithm Implementation
+## Algorithm Implementation

+### Baseline Model

 I will explore a few approaches to supervised learning with binary classification.
 I would like to start with a simpler, interpretable algorithm such as [logistic regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).

+### Final Model

 I will also compare this with a popular, more powerful, but less (directly) interpretable algorithm like [XGBoost](https://xgboost.readthedocs.io/en/latest/python/python_intro.html).
 My final solution will be based off of hyper-parameter tuning each approach and comparing the aggregate accuracy on a test set.
 I'll also compare the training times and interpretability.

-### Benchmark Model

 As is typical for Kaggle competitions, there is a [leaderboard](https://www.kaggle.com/c/kkbox-music-recommendation-challenge/leaderboard) displaying the top performing submissions and [notebooks](https://www.kaggle.com/c/kkbox-music-recommendation-challenge/notebooks) which can be upvoted for relevancy and usefulness.